vedantrokde/Flask-Map-App/README.md

-# Flask - Map App
+# Folium Map App
-A Geological Map App using Foliumn and Flask server.
+Map App using Foliumn in python.